arkrow/PyMusicLooper/README.md

 ## Version History

+- v2.1.0 CLI can now be launched directly by calling `pymusiclooper` in the terminal
 - v2.0.0 Rewrite of the core loop finding algorithm with performance optimizations and slightly better loop analysis
 - v1.7.0 Added an option to export a `loop.txt` file compatible with [LoopingAudioConverter](https://github.com/libertyernie/LoopingAudioConverter/) and a flatten option if the new directory behavior introduced in v1.6.2 is not desired.
 Fixed a bug with non-recursive batch export.
 - v1.6.2 Preserve source directory tree structure in batch output directory.
 Fixed json export bug.